firmwaremodules/stm32-secure-patching-bootloader/Docs/README.md

 5. Generating your project's encryption and signing keys and machine.txt file.

-Use the make_keys.bat script under Scripts to call a Python tool to generate the AES encryption key (firmware confidentiality) and the ECDSA public verification and private signing keys (firmware authenticity).
+Use the make_keys_v7m.bat script (for L0, F0, G0 targets use make_keys_v6m.bat) under Scripts to call a Python tool to generate the AES encryption key (firmware confidentiality) and the ECDSA public verification and private signing keys (firmware authenticity).
 Example on Windows systems to place keys in a Keys directory:

 ```
-c:\stm32-secure-patching-bootloader-demoapp\Bootloader\Scripts>make_keys.bat ..\..\App\Project\DemoApp\DISCO-F769I\STM32CubeIDE\Keys
+c:\stm32-secure-patching-bootloader-demoapp\Bootloader\Scripts>make_keys_v7m.bat ..\..\App\Project\DemoApp\DISCO-F769I\STM32CubeIDE\Keys

-make_keys.bat : Generate new secure keys for stm32-secure-patching-bootloader
+make_keys_v7m.bat : Generate new secure keys for stm32-secure-patching-bootloader
 Making ..\..\App\Project\DemoApp\DISCO-F769I\STM32CubeIDE\Keys/Cipher_Key_AES_CBC.bin
 Making ..\..\App\Project\DemoApp\DISCO-F769I\STM32CubeIDE\Keys/Signing_PrivKey_ECC.txt
+Making ..\..\App\Project\DemoApp\DISCO-F769I\STM32CubeIDE\Keys/machine.txt
 ```

-Run `make_keys <path to directory to contain key files>`
+Run `make_keys_v7m <path to directory to contain key files>`

-If you're not using Windows, then all you need to do is look inside make_keys.bat and run the Python scripts directly.
+If you're not using Windows, then all you need to do is look inside make_keys_v7m.bat and run the Python scripts directly.
 The Keys directory is referenced by the postbuild.sh post-build command line in the IDE.
 This directory can be anywhere and called anything by adjusting the post-build command line.

 Ensure there is a file called `machine.txt` in the `Keys` dir.
-Add one line to it: `V7M` for all targets unless you're using a cortex-M0, then add `V6M` instead. `make_keys.bat` may have already created this file.
+Add one line to it: `V7M` for all targets unless you're using a cortex-M0, then add `V6M` instead. `make_keys_vXm.bat` will have already created this file.

 **Important Note**